 Myth 2: Bidets are bad for the environment.

-After all, a bidet uses more water and we’re supposed to conserve water right?
-Consider this: bidet use requires minimal toilet paper – approximately 75% less than without a bidet.
+After all, it uses more water and we’re supposed to conserve water right?
+Consider the benefits: you use minimal toilet paper – approximately 75% less.
 On average, we use approximately 57 sheets of toilet paper each day.
 The number of trees required for production is astronomical and the manufacturing process to produce toilet paper requires a significant amount of water.
 Reducing toilet paper use not only saves you money, but it conserves more water, uses less trees and results in a positive impact on sustainability and environmental issues.

 Myth 3: Bidets are just for lazy people.

-Myth 4: Adding a bidet would mean renovating my bathroom.
+Myth 4: Adding one would mean renovating my bathroom.

-At this point, you may be thinking a bidet sounds like a good idea but you really don’t want to have to renovate.
+At this point, you may be thinking of adding one sounds like a good idea but you really don’t want to have to renovate.
 Thanks to new technologies, you can now get bidet seats like the SpaLet Bidet Seat from American Standard that install directly onto your existing toilet.
 They are easy to install and allow you to enjoy the benefits of a bidet without having to renovate at all.

 Myth 5: I don’t have room.